-Once the investigator(s) finalize the report, a live hearing will be convened, in the vast majority of cases.
-During the hearing, a party's advisor may be allowed to question the other party and witnesses, depending upon the policy it is adjudicated under.
+Once the investigator(s) finalize the report, a live hearing will be convened.
+During the hearing, a party's advisor will be allowed to question the other party and witnesses.

 Conclusion

 After the hearing, the Board will provide a written outcome to the complainant and respondent.
 Each party will have one appeal opportunity.